fisherynwa/multi_pfa/README.txt

     FDP -       The obtained FDP(t) results for the respected logit pair.

-    Zvalue -    The Z-statistics, i.e. the standartized marginal estimates for this logit.
+    Zvalue -    The Z-statistics, i.e., the standardized marginal estimates for this logit.

     Sigma  -    The estimated variance-covariance matrix among the Z-values.